 This potato pancake with cheese and bacon, called a truffade in French, is simple to make.
 Potatoe slices are fried in lard or olive oil, and Cantal or Gruyere cheese and bacon bits are stirred in.
 To make a hearty meal of it the Auvergne way, serve it with meaty pork sausages.

 If you can’t afford truffles, you indulge in truffade, say the inhabitants of the Auvergne, notoriously among the coldest and most rugged areas of France.
 Often served with sausages, truffade is a potato cake recipe flavored with bacon and laden with cheese as a buttress against the worst weather.
-Nippy Cantal is the local hard cheese, although Gruyère may be substituted.–Anne Willan
+Nippy Cantal is the local hard cheese, although Gruyère may be substituted.
+Originally published May 9, 2007. –Anne Willan

 - Quick Glance

 - Serves 4

 - 2 tablespoons lard or mild olive oil (30 ml)

 - 2 pounds baking potatoes (907 g), peeled if desired and thinly sliced

 - Salt and freshly ground black pepper, to taste